``Where the

 Spanish cultures go to bed on this night in anticipation of a visit

-beds, and others leave in their shoes near the fireplace.
+beds and others leave in their shoes near the fireplace.
 They awaken

-to find that the snacks are gone and presents are left in their place.
+to find that the snacks are gone and

-Italian children anticipate a visit from
+presents are left in their place.
+Italian children anticipate a visit

 La Befana, an old woman who was invited by the Magi to accompany them